SVladikO/depoistu/documentation/run_back_end_locally.md

 4. Install dependencies `npm install`
 5. Run project `npm start`
 6. In the terminal you will see url where it was run.

+#### And you need to install chrome extensions `JSON formatter` to see the response in more comfortable way